 In recent years, bamboo fiber has been used in a wide range of textile and fashion due to developments in a range of technologies.
 Brands are increasingly developing and creating bamboo sheets.
 Nevertheless, not all bamboo sheets are created equal.
 We created a simple guide to help you interpret the labels and choose the highest quality bamboo sheets available.

 100% Bamboo Lyocell: It is one of the most sustainable and contemporary textile materials of the 21st century.

-cotton component is added, a bamboo blend becomes a less sustainable choice for
+the fabric is slightly stronger than 100% pure bamboo.
+However, while stronger, the softness of the material is compromised.
+If a cotton component is added, a bamboo blend becomes a less sustainable choice for your bedding.

 Bamboo linen uses the same manufacturing process that is used to produce common linen fabric from flax or hemp.
 However, it is not very soft and wrinkles easily.
 This type of bamboo sheets is very high maintenance.
 The bamboo linen sheets require continuous ironing after washing.

 Pros & Cons of Bamboo Sheets

 Premium bamboo sheets use a cutting-edge process that ensures your sheets will never pill or tear.
 Bamboo sheets are unabsorbent, so it doesn’t deteriorate or discolor under normal wear, it looks brand-new even after years of use.
 The bamboo used in clothing is produced in an eco-friendly closed-loop process mainly because it doesn’t require fertilizer or pesticides to grow quickly and strongly.After processing, the bamboo sheets do not contain any harmful chemicals.
 Bamboo also has many antibacterial qualities, which bamboo fabric can retain, even through multiple washings.
 Bamboo sheets exhibit up to a 99.8% antibacterial rate.

 bamboo sheets are expensive.